inconvergent/gridfont/README.md

        / | \
      e   S   q

-Any number (written as integer: `3` or float: `3.4`) after a direction command is interpreted as the length of the step, otherwise the step size is `1`.
+Any number (see below) after a direction command is interpreted as the length of the step, otherwise the step size is `1`.
 You can also use two numbers separated by a comma.
 For instance `q2.5,3` will move the cursor two and a half steps to the right, and three steps down.
-Similarly `p2,3` will move the cursor two steps left, and three steps up.
+Similarly `p2,1/2` will move the cursor two steps left, and half a step up.

+### Numbers

+Accepted numbers are either integers: `1`, fractions: `1/2` or decimals: `3.5`.
+Note that all decimals are converted to fractions.
+Decimals are a convenience that allows you to write `4.5` instead of `9/2`.
+However, you are better of using `13/3` instead of `4.33...`.
+The latter will most likely not add up inside the limits of the grid.
+You can also use multiple commands in the same direction, if you find that easier.
+For instance `R4 R1/2`.

+That means that if you get out of bounds errors, it is either because you are using a decimal that does not "add up" properly inside the grid.
+Or simply because the resulting number is outside the grid.

+Numbers are converted to float before being exported to `json` or `svg`

 ### Absolute Moves